1/Wednesday

 * * * * *

-• ChiMe Activity Bulletin and Advertising Deadlines.
+• ChiMe Activity Bulletin Deadline.
 Last day for these submissions to the September ChiMe.
 Interested in organizing and hosting a virtual or in-person event?
 There’s bound to be an activity or a restaurant you want to try, but you just want some other people to experience it with you.
 So invite your fellow Mensans.
 Find out how by visiting our guide to hosting events.

-• ChiMe Editorial Deadline.
+• ChiMe Editorial and Advertising Deadlines.
 Last day for editorial submissions to the September ChiMe.
 Please submit original articles, insights, puzzles, brain teasers, photographs, or short poems.
 Your fellow Chicago Area Mensa members would love to hear from you.

 Activities Bulletin